chris-n-self/kitaev-honeycomb/readme.md

 `parityprojectedfermions`
 `montecarlo`

 The first module `kitaevhoneycomb` contains a class definition, also called `kitaevhoneycomb`.
-Objects of this class represent a realisation of the kitaev honeycomb model for a fixed vortex sector.
+Objects of this class represent a realisation of the kitaev honeycomb model for a __fixed vortex sector__.
 The class provides methods to diagonalise the sector and obtain the spectrum and eigenvectors.

-Module `parityprojectedfermions` contains functions that take the spectrum (and possibly eigenvectors) output by `kitaevhoneycomb` objects and compute finite temperature observables such as the thermal energy or the fermionic correlation matrix.
+Module `parityprojectedfermions` contains functions that take the spectrum (and possibly eigenvectors) output by `kitaevhoneycomb` objects and compute finite temperature observables of the fermions such as the thermal energy or the correlation matrix, $\langle c_i c_j \rangle$.
 Fermionic states of the kitaev honeycomb are subject to a global quasiparticle parity constraint, each function in the module has a version that obeys the parity constraint and another version that ignores it.

 The final module `montecarlo` generates a sequence of random vortex sectors, where each vortex sector occurs with the probability it would have in the thermal distribution over all vortex sectors.
 It does this using a Markov chain Monte Carlo approach.
 This can be used to estimate finite temperature observables for the complete model.